-Quality child care centres serve up enriching learning opportunities throughout the day, and cooking experiences add fun and flavour to the educational ‘menu.’
+Quality childcare centres serve up enriching learning opportunities throughout the day, and cooking experiences add fun, flavour and healthy eating habits to the educational ‘menu.'

-Young children’s palates are piqued as they harvest ingredients, test recipes and taste self-made meals, and along the way, mini-chefs learn key skills that will stay with them for life.
+Young children's palates are piqued as they harvest ingredients, test recipes and taste self-made meals, and along the way, cooking in childcare helps mini-chefs learn key skills that will stay with them for life.

-Here, we look at eight learning outcomes that emerge from cooking experiences at Guardian, and other child care services promoting young children’s kitchen competencies.
+Here, we look at eight learning outcomes that emerge when we involve children in cooking experiences at Guardian, and other child care services promoting young children's kitchen competencies and future cooking skills.

 What skills do under fives learn when cooking at child care?

-Educators think carefully about ways to make cooking experiences enjoyable and educational for children, and at Guardian, they work with trained chefs and cooks to come up with intentional teaching experiences that combine cooking fun with learning outcomes.
+Educators think carefully about ways to make cooking experiences enjoyable and educational for children, and at Guardian, they work with trained chefs and cooks to come up with intentional teaching experiences that combine preparing food and cooking fun with learning outcomes.